 Each week, you will find a numbered and dated Module or Set of Modules to complete.
-You can find these by clicking on the "Learning Modules" link on the navigation panel for our Blackboard site.
-Each Module is marked with a title and due date.
+You can find these by clicking on the "Learning Modules" link on the navigation panel for our Canvas site.
+Each Module is marked with a title.
 You are expected to complete all tasks within each Module.
-Please open the "LEARN" folder for lectures, supplemental videos, handouts, additional readings, and other course content.
-Please open the ASSESS folder for deliverables such as quizzes, discussions, assignments, etc. All tasks need to be completed by 11:59pm on the day it is due.
+Please review lectures, supplemental videos, handouts, additional readings, and other course content then complete the required deliverables such as quizzes, discussions, assignments, etc. All tasks need to be completed by 11:59pm on the day it is due.

-Additional information about each assignment will be posted on the course Blackboard site.
-Please check Blackboard and review the rubrics for each assignment prior to attempting/submitting.
+Additional information about each assignment will be posted on the course Canvas site.
+Please check Canvas and review the rubrics for each assignment prior to attempting/submitting.
 What you find below is a brief overview of each assignment.
+Students are encouraged to submit assignments early.